-and post-op.
-The reason why they are not done routinely is that it requires a needle into the vein to take the blood.
+1 and post-op.
+The reason why they are not done routinely is that it requires a needle into the vein to take the 2 blood.
 At 3.30 am Raychel's sodium was down."
-That's the first point.
-There's an acceptance by Dr Nesbitt that the system may have to change.
-THE CHAIRMAN: Sorry, Mr Stitt, that may be the very point, because if I understand the account given by Dr Nesbitt of the meeting on 12 June, it was decided at that meeting that procedures would change. in Altnagelvin on 12 June, at which they said, "We will change procedures".
-When the specific issue is raised by Mrs Doherty as a patient advocate, Dr Nesbitt's recorded answer is that Althagelvin may have to review procedures MR STITT: Yes.
-This has to be put -- yes, there was an initial decision and a six-point plan was reached. our procedures so that electrolytes are checked post-operatively.
+3 That's the first point.
+There's an acceptance by 4 Dr Nesbitt that the system may have to change.
+THE CHAIRMAN: Sorry, Mr Stitt, that may be the very point, 6 because if I understand the account given by Dr Nesbitt 8 of the meeting on 12 June, it was decided at that 9 meeting that procedures would change.
+10 MR STITT: Yes.
+11 THE CHAIRMAN: Right.
+So there had been an internal meeting 12 in Altnagelvin on 12 June, at which they said, "We will 13 change procedures".
+When the specific issue is raised 14 by Mrs Doherty as a patient advocate, Dr Nesbitt's 15 recorded answer is that Altnagelvin may have to review 16 procedures 17 MR STITT: Yes.
+This has to be put -- yes, there was a 18 initial decision and a six-point plan was reached.
+19 THE CHAIRMAN: Part of the six-point plan is: we will change 20 our procedures so that electrolytes are checked 21 post-operatively.
+22 MR STITT: Perhaps we could check the wording of that.
+23 THE CHAIRMAN: Yes.
+24 MR OUINN: Dr Nesbitt's statement is at WS035/1.
+That's his statement to the inquiry.
+In the body of that statement 25